Danlif1/basic-ts-server/README.md

 # basic-ts-server

-### This repo is meant to be a basic copy-paste repository to quick start a server in typescript
+### This repo is meant to be a basic copy-paste repository to quick start a new server in typescript

 The repo supports stuff that is universal for every application